Skip to main content

 )

-# Store task context
+# Store job context

-await memory.store_task_context(
+await memory.store_job_context(

 context={"additional_data": "competitor_analysis.csv"},